MrSingh/notes/web/angular/get-started-with-angular-2.md

 ```
 ng new my-sample-app
 ```
-The above command sets up a bare-bones Angualr instance to help you get started with Angualr 2 fast.
+The above command sets up a bare-bones Angular instance to help you get started with Angular 4 fast.
 So let's fire it up and see what we get:

 ```
 ng serve